Vasilios Tsiartas

 Vasilios Tsiartas (Βασίλειος Τσιάρτας; born 12 November 1972) is a Greek former professional footballer who played as an attacking midfielder.
-He is considered by many to be the greatest modern “10” in Greek history.
+He is considered by many to be the greatest modern No.10 in Greek history.

-He was an integral part of Greece's Euro 2004 squad, during which in the penultimate match of the tournament he provided the assist for the only silver goal ever scored in an international football match, en route to Greece's ultimate victory.
+He was an integral part of Greece's Euro 2004 squad, during which in the penultimate match of the tournament he provided the assist for the only silver goal ever scored in an international football match, en-route to Greece's ultimate victory.

 Club career

-Although he was famed for his lackadaisical playing style, his ability was never in question and he was in many ways the epitome of a classic "number 10" player.
-"El Mago", as was his nickname, was naturally left-footed but was just as dangerous with his right foot.
-A great football mind, a literally world-class vertical pass, amazing set-up and amazing long-range shots.
-His racing flaw was his lack of speed, which, however, was overshadowed by his great technical skills.
-Also characteristic of the incredible potential of his left foot is the fact that in addition to the many goals he scored with free kicks, long and short shots and penalties, sometimes in his career he scored with direct corner kicks.
-Thus, Tsiartas was the main set piece taker for the national and his club team.
-He was an important member of Greece, claiming two assists in Portugal towards Greece's ultimate victory at UEFA Euro 2004.
-In his entire career he did not receive a single red card.
-Although he played as a passer, Tsiartas was capable of scoring many goals due to his deadly footage and scoring abilities being one of AEK Athens' top scorers.
-He is considered one of the best club players in the history of AEK F.C. and in Super League Greece.

 Early years

 Tsiartas began his career at the academy at AE Alexandris and later the team of Naoussa, which also produced players such as Vasilios Lakis and Dimitris Markos.
-His performance for Naousa, gained the interest of the big teams, mainly AEK Athens and Panathinaikos.
+His performance for Naousa, gained the interest of the big teams, notably AEK Athens and Panathinaikos.